zsimic/linode-ddns/README.md

 Next, we check that the script can find that record by running:

 ```
-sudo /config/scripts/linode-ddns home
+sudo /config/scripts/linode-ddns -i home.example.com
 ```

-This should show your record(s)
+This should show your record.

-(note: the script can update several records at the same time, if you have say `home.domain1.com` and `home.domain2.com`, this script can update them all...).
+Note that the script can update several records at the same time, if you have say `home.domain1.com` and `home.domain2.com`, this script can update them all...

-If you'd prefer updating the DNS entry to just one domain, simply state the domain you want like so:
+If you would like to update several domains at once, omit the domain part as in:

 ```
-sudo /config/scripts/linode-ddns home.domain1.com
+sudo /config/scripts/linode-ddns -i home
 ```

+Doing so will configure fetch a config that will update all hostnames `home` on all your domains.

 Once you see what you expect, either take the output and save it to `/root/.ssh/linode-ddns.json`, or run this to have the script do that for you:

 ```
-sudo /config/scripts/linode-ddns commit:home
+sudo /config/scripts/linode-ddns -i home.example.com --commit
 ```

 ### 3. Test that the script works when invoked without arguments